nackjicholson/generator-hapi-nack/generators/app/templates/_README.md

 **Linting with Eslint**

-Configured by default to use the "airbnb/base" eslint preset which provides a mostly sane set of rules for writing JavaScript, learn more [here](https://github.com/airbnb/javascript)
+Configured by default to use the "xo-space" learn more [here](https://github.com/sindresorhus/xo)

 `$ npm run lint`

 Will lint your code anytime a file changes in the `lib` and `test` directory.
-Analyzes your code for adherence to a code style specification.
-Uses the "airbnb" eslint preset.

 **Tests with mocha**